 A Short History of Gymnastics in Victoria

 Gymnastics in Victoria has a very rich history.
 For thousands of years the communities that inhabit the areas of Victoria have participated in gymnastics activities.
-Currently over 400,000 people participate in gymnastics activities every year.
+In 2019 over 460,000 people participated in gymnastics activities every year.
 Gymnastics has a very significant impact on the lives of many Victorians over many years.

 The Casterton Christ Church gymnasium and gymnastics class, comprising members of the